mcecode/standards/code/structure.md

 The following are the directory names, what they should contain, and therefore the cases where they should be used:

 - `test` contains test files.
-- `src` contains source files that need to be compiled, transpiled, bundled, or otherwise transformed for distribution.
+- `src` contains source files that are either interpreted or that need to be compiled, transpiled, bundled, or otherwise transformed for distribution.
 - `build` contains compiled, transpiled, bundled, or otherwise transformed files that are ready for distribution.
 - `lib` contains modules or components which are shipped to users, either allowing them to be used by users directly through APIs or by the project only.
 - `helpers` contains modules or components that are not shipped to users as they are for internal project use only; these are typically used to help with testing.